 23. Do you hate anyone now that you did not hate this time last year?

-I don't think so.
-Hate is a pretty strong word.
-There are certainly some people I think less of than others.
+As I've said before, no. Hate is a pretty strong word.
+Although there are certainly some people I think less of than others.

 24. What was the best book you read?